-Coordination of services and activities is provided through the office of the Dean of Enrollment Services.
+Coordination of services and activities are provided through the office of the Associate Dean of Student Engagement, and the Dean of Student Success and Workforce Development.

 Alumni Association

 All graduates of the one-year and two-year programs at SUNY Sullivan automatically become members of the Alumni Association.
 The association strongly encourages and invites active participation and support from all graduates.
 The Alumni Association does not receive funds from the Faculty Student Association, but has established a fund supported by contributions from the alumni.